 - Sour cream: Substitute Greek yogurt to increase protein.

-Once the almond flour has cooled, mix it with melted butter cinnamon, monk fruit sweetener, and salt.
+Once the almond flour has cooled, in a large bowl, combine the crust mixture with melted butter cinnamon, monk fruit sweetener, and salt.
 It should resemble wet sand.

 Gently press the crust into a 9-inch springform pan and set it in the freezer while you make the filling.